GabrielleRab/BridgeUP/README.md

 # BridgeUp
-Code for the BridgeUp: STEM program at AMNH
+Sample activities for the BridgeUp: STEM program at AMNH